SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 ## Exercise 5: SQL
 ![](assets/module5/images/SqlOverview.svg)<br>

 Now that we are able to stream Twitch chat events and pub/sub events through our new kafka topic, we need to write the `TwitchChatEvent` to a new separate SQL table.

-This will look very similar to the end state we had in **Module 3**.
-This exercise description will be kept short and it's up to you to make your application achieve the end state in the diagram above.
+This will be very similar to **Module 3**.<br>
+This exercise will be kept short, and it's up to you to make your application achieve the end state in the diagram above.

 **Goals:**
-1. Implement `TwitchChatSqlService.java` - should look very similar in terms of layout to `GreetingSqlService.java`
+1. Implement `TwitchChatSqlService.java` — look at `GreetingSqlService.java` if you get stuck
-2. Have `TwitchChatEventConsumer.java` write the `TwitchChatEvent` to the new SQL table
+2. Update `TwitchChatEventConsumer.java` to write the `TwitchChatEvent` to the new SQL table

 ### Example 1:
 > ```java
-> TwitchChatSqlService service = new TwitchChatSqlService(...);
+> TwitchChatSqlService service; // Assume initialized
 >
 > TwitchChat event1 = new TwitchChatEvent("id1", 0L, "channelId1", "s0mcs", "userId1", "Alice", 12, 1, "Hi s0m!");
 > TwitchChat event2 = new TwitchChatEvent("id2", 1L, "channelId2", "shroud", "userId2", "Bob", null, null, "Hey shroud");